Blog 3: Exception to Data Driven Rules

 The Right to Be an Exception to a Data-Driven Rule

+So what differentiates these data-driven decisions from ones that human would make?
 As the article states, humans go through the process slowly, and make mistakes in a diverse way.
-If 10 humans review someone’s resume, chances are someone will like it, but if 10 computers use data-driven rules, it will most likely be rejected or accepted 10 times.
+If 10 humans review someone’s resume, chances are someone will accept it, but if 10 computers use data-driven rules, it will most likely be rejected or accepted all 10 times.

-Because uncertainty is important to think about when the risk is high.
-If a data-driven rule is being used for things like insurance or sentences, the risk is high, and no amount of individualization will get the accuracy high enough.
+Data-driven rules are obviously not going to be 100% effective, which causes uncertainty.
+This is important to remember when the risk of an outcome is high.
+If a data-driven rule is being used for things like insurance or court sentences, the risk is high, and no amount of individualization will get the accuracy high enough.
 I don’t believe that any metric such as accuracy can warrant the uncertainty that comes with a data-driven rule.
 If a risk is low, having uncertainty is fine, but as risk grows, uncertainty is increasingly dangerous.